yhon-acurio/heroku-dyno-restarter/README.md

 * set up a webhook for target application via Heroku logging plugin like Papertrail.
 * This webhook should be run when the target app notices that sidekiq has stuck, and request `https://my-heroku-dyno-restarter.herokuapp.com/api/restart?key=restart-webhook-key&kind=web` to restart it. 'kind' parameter here must match the process kind key at target app's Procfile, default is 'worker'.
+Use 'all' kind to restart all dyno types.

 This is implemented as a separate service to be alive when the target app feels bad and e.g. its Sidekiq queue stucks for some reason, or Heroku have its occasional [H10 errors](https://status.heroku.com/incidents/1090).